pyedifice/pyedifice/docs/source/tutorial.rst

 :func:`component<edifice.component>`.
 The :code:`MyApp` component is the top-level Element of our application.

-:class:`View<edifice.View>` is an example of a base :class:`QtWidgetElement <edifice.QtWidgetElement>`.
+:class:`HBoxView<edifice.HBoxView>` is an example of a base :class:`QtWidgetElement <edifice.QtWidgetElement>`.
-The View receives :code:`layout="row"` as an argument in its constructor.
-We refer to layout as a **"prop"** of the View Element — it is a property passed to the View.

-The View can have children.
-To establish the View as a parent Element and then declare its children, we use a
+The HBoxView can have children.
+To establish the HBoxView as a parent Element and then declare its children, we use a
 `with statement <https://docs.python.org/3/reference/compound_stmts.html#with>`_
 context.
 Elements inside the :code:`with` context are children.